liftoff/HumanInput/README.rst

     HI.on('scroll', function(e, scrollObj) {
         HI.log.info('User scrolled X:', scrollObj.x, ' Y:', scrollObj.y);
     });

+All scroll events are de-bounced
+  250ms to be precise.
+This is to prevent zillions of tiny pixel scroll events from firing constantly while the user is scrolling.
+Don't worry, the scroll distances will still be accurate.

 Note
   The 'x' and 'y' numbers can be negative with ambiguous 'scroll' events.